AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/dynamic_storage_management/dyn02_traditional_static_allocation_policy.rst

 in the code.

-Without allocations there is no issue with deallocation as there would be nothing to deallocate.
-"Heap" storage exhaustion and fragmentation are clearly prevented although storage may still be exhausted due to insufficient stack size allotments.
+Without allocations there is no issue with deallocation as there would be nothing to deallocate. *Heap* storage exhaustion and fragmentation are clearly prevented although storage may still be exhausted due to insufficient stack size allotments.